Performing

 Live Music.
 Film.
 Feeling.

-Each performance is uniquely curated and shaped through collaborations with filmmakers and musicians across Canada, the U.S., South America, Europe and Scandinavia.
+Rooted in themes of people, place, and the human experience, my work invites reflection on memory, milestones, and what truly matters.
+Every performance is carefully curated and often shaped through collaborations with filmmakers and musicians across Canada, the U.S., South America, Europe, and Scandinavia.

-What You Can Expect:
+What You Can Expect

-A moving, multi-sensory live performance
+A multi-sensory, emotionally resonant live performance

 Original music paired with evocative film

-Engaged, emotionally connected audiences
+Engaged, connected audiences

 A collaborative, professional working experience

-Optional artist talks, Q&As or workshops
+Optional artist talks, Q&As, or workshops

-📩 Rozalind MacPhail
+Rozalind MacPhail

 hello@rozalindmacphail.com